Print-TesteServer/How_to_Install_on_Linux/README.md

 # Como Instalar  no Linux/How to Install on Linux
 ## PT-BR/English

- Ensinando a instalar alguns programas entre outros no Linux Teaching how to install some programs among others on Linux
+ Ensinando a instalar alguns programas entre outros no Linux/Teaching how to install some programs among others on Linux

 Atuais/Current: